 Sourcing The Perfect Diamond

-Next up, Eddi explains the importance of the 4Cs, or the importance of ‘cut’ and ‘colour’, to be precise.
+Next up, Eddi explains the importance of the 4Cs, or the importance of diamond cut and diamond colour to be precise.
 These two diamond characteristics bare the biggest impact to the naked eye - we can see how sparkly a stone is and how bright a stone is without the use of a loupe, therefore should prioritise a high cut and high colour grade when selecting a diamond.
-‘Clarity’, however, is a great place to compromise.
+Diamond clarity, however, is a great place to compromise.
 This refers to the inclusions that natural diamonds pick up as they form.
-Unless a diamond is heavily included, these marks are usually miniscule, meaning you can pick up a diamond that is ‘eye clean’, where in the diamond appears clear to the naked eye, but only under magnification can inclusions be seen.
+Unless a diamond is heavily included, these marks are usually minuscule, meaning you can pick up a diamond that is ‘eye clean’, where in the diamond appears clear to the naked eye, but only under magnification can inclusions be seen.